How to Watermark Photos for Blog, Instagram, and Online Store

 For listings where the product is centered in the frame, a repeated tile watermark works well.
 This repeats your text or logo across the entire image at low opacity, making it impossible to crop out any single instance.

-For hero images where visual quality matters, use a lower center watermark with your store name at 30 percent opacity.
+For hero images where visual quality matters, use a lower-center watermark with your store name at 30% opacity.
 This protects without wrecking the aesthetic of a well-shot product photo.

 If you sell prints, photography, or digital art, treat every downloadable preview image as a theft risk.
-Use a stronger center watermark with 50 to 60 percent opacity on preview versions.
+Use a stronger center watermark with 50-60% opacity in preview versions.
 Deliver clean versions only after purchase.

 One practical tip for Etsy sellers: your shop name as the watermark text is better than your personal name or website URL.
 Someone who sees your product image elsewhere will search your shop name directly in Etsy, which brings them straight to your store.